Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/3/StudentGuide.md

 - These complex data files can be difficult for anyone to analyze.

 - Embedded within these complex and large files are **data points** that can help security analysts research **security incidents**, such as:

     - Dates

     - Usernames

     - Phone numbers

 - These data points can help security professionals to:

-  - **Isolate attack signatures.**

-     For example: An attacker might use a specific username to launch their attack.
+  - **Isolate attack signatures:** For example: An attacker might use a specific username to launch their attack.
 Finding this data point will assist with isolating out the username tied to an attacker.

-  - **Identify attack vectors.**

-     For example: An attacker might launch an attack through a field on a login page.
+  - **Identify attack vectors:** For example: An attacker might launch an attack through a field on a login page.
 Finding this data point will assist with identifying the field being used for the attack.

-  - **Identify timing of attacks.**

-     For example: An attacker might launch their attack at exactly midnight every night.
+  - **Identify timing of attacks:** For example: An attacker might launch their attack at exactly midnight every night.
 Finding this data point can help isolate out the timing of the attack.

 We have to take these large and complex files and isolate the data points that are needed to complete tasks.
 This can be accomplished with **text processing commands**.